rosibyrjun/About-Me/README.md

-- 👋 Hi, I’m @rosibyrjun
+- 👋 Hi, I’m Rosivan S. Bispo
-- 👀 I’m interested in Arts and codes
+- 👀 I’m interested in arts, tech and AI
-- 🌱 I’m currently learning Phyton & JavaScript
+- 🌱 I’m currently learning Phyton
-- 💞️ I’m looking to collaborate on anything actually
+- 💞️ I’m not looking for collaborations at the moment 😭
-- 📫 How to reach me @rosibyrjun on Twitter @rosi.s.bispo IG
+- 📫 reach me on IG: rosi.s.bispo or email: rosivansantos2@gmail.com

 <!---
 rosibyrjun/rosibyrjun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.